Wellovate/AndroidHelper/README.md

 # Android Helper

 This project incorporates all our other repositories into one single package, and categorizes all interfaces into 5 classes:  ``DeviceHelper``, ``StorageHelper``, ``BlueToothHelper``, ``WifiHelper``, ``PowerManagerHelper``.

-## Download
-   Clone this repo and make project in Android Studio, or download aar file in [release page](https://github.com/picoxr/AndroidHelper/releases).

 ## Usage
+1. Clone this repo and make project in Android Studio, or download aar file in [release page](https://github.com/picoxr/AndroidHelper/releases).

-1. Put ``AndroidHelper_Vx.x.x.aar`` into the Unity project's Assets/Plugins/Android directory;
+2. Put ``AndroidHelper_Vx.x.x.aar`` into the Unity project's Assets/Plugins/Android directory;

-2. Refer to the sample code below to call the interface.
+3. Refer to the sample code below to call the interface.

    ```
    //Initialize an AndroidJavaObject with the class name of the interface